Microsoft Intune Evolution Over 10 Years Intune Admin

 Microsoft Intune Evolution Over 10 Years | Endpoint Manager | Intune Admin

-Over the years Intune added support for the deployment of various types of applications like Windows Installer (*.exe, *.msi), App Package for Android (*.apk), Windows Phone app package (*.xap, .appx, .appxbundle), Windows app package (.appx, .appxbundle), Windows Installer through MDM (*.msi) and external store apps.
+Over the years, Intune has added support for the deployment of various types of applications, such as Windows Installer (*.exe, *.msi), App Package for Android (*.apk), Windows Phone app package (*.xap, .appx, .appxbundle), Windows app package (.appx, .appxbundle), Windows Installer through MDM (*.msi), and external store apps.

 Intune still doesn’t support complex MSI package and APP-V package deployments.
 Is this in their roadmap?
-I’ve no clue, but I assume it depends on the Microsoft strategy towards APP-V technology.
+I’ve no clue, but I assume it depends on Microsoft’s strategy toward APP-V technology.

 Intune Evolution Application Dpeloyment Microsoft Intune Evolution Over 10 Years | Endpoint Manager | Intune Admin